Chapter 5 : Debrief

 “You said two had already been destroyed before you started.
 How?
 By whom?” asked Bill.

 Harry felt a stab of fear.
-He had dreaded telling Ginny what was now to be disclosed.
-Hermione saw his discomfort and looking at Ginny she spoke gently “Ginny, I’m sorry.
+He had dreaded telling Ginny the truth.
+Hermione saw his discomfort and, looking at Ginny, she spoke gently.
+“Ginny, I’m sorry.
 What I’m about to say is going to upset you.
 Harry destroyed the first Horcrux five years ago in the Chamber of Secrets.”

 Ginny jumped up, horror stricken.
 “The diary?
 The diary was a horcrux?
 I was possessed by an actual piece of Voldemort’s soul?
 I’m going to be sick.”
-With that Ginny rushed out of the room.
-Molly, who was looking a little sick herself, followed Ginny out of the room saying “I’ll check she’s OK.”
+With that, Ginny rushed out of the room.
+Molly, who was looking a little sick herself, followed Ginny saying “I’ll check she’s OK.”

 Harry started again.
-He told how Riddle’s diary had first made Dumbledore suspect that Voldemort’s had made a least one horcrux.
+He told how Riddle’s diary had first made Dumbledore suspect that Voldemort had made a least one horcrux.
 He described Dumbledore’s research, what he had shown Harry in the pensieve and how Professor Slughorn’s memory had provided the final key.
-He told of Dumbledore’s retrieval of Gaunt’s ring and its curse.
+He told of Dumbledore’s retrieval of Gaunt’s ring and its fatal curse and of how Snape had slowed the spread of the curse, giving Dumbledore precious time.
 One more horcrux down, but at a terrible price.